 The section starts with a brief tutorial “offered” by a water form of Jafar.
 I want to say up front that I like this section, as it’s a pretty casual tutorial.
 But I have to wonder why Jafar is even using a water form.
 Jafar never uses water magic again.
 The devs just had the effect lying around after Demyx and just felt like they had to use it again, I suppose?

 After you’re done with the water elemental, you find a tall, floating tower that’s hovering over a series of sand waterfalls.
 Very impressive looking room.
 Atop the tower, you battle some Heartless and activate a series of beacons throughout the runs that have to be triggered by your spells.
 The beacons form a pattern and colour based on the spell and your timing has to be perfect (for example, you can recognize a Blizzard beacon because it turns blue and that it forms a straight line, just like the Blizzard spell!).
-However, the beacon is only vulnerable for a second, so you can easily miss your chance, and the section’s still not very fair to the colourblind.
+However, the beacon is only vulnerable for a second, so you can easily miss your chance, and the section’s still not very fair to the colourblind, though the patterns make up for this somewhat.
 Nevertheless, it’s a good use of KH2’s functionally-infinite magic system.
 I can’t deny that this is a filler section, but it’s a nifty mechanic and I especially like the way you’re shown the beacons’ locations via a sort of camera system and have to locate them based on context cues.

 After the last beacon, there’s a senseless race back to the tower just to fill even more time.
 If you know the race is coming, it’s easy to save the beacon nearest to the tower for last.
 Thankfully, FM+ gives you an extra 15 seconds to get there (thanks again to dlppictures’ comparison guide).
 Inside the tower, you find more ruin, the last set of Torn Pages… and nothing else.
 This place is abandoned.

 (It’s not very surprising that you find the Torn Pages here in Agrabah, though you have to have thought about it.
-Remember that Treasures are listed in the journal?
+Remember how Treasures are listed in the journal?
 As you might recall, Halloween Town and Pride Lands were emptied during our first trip, and every other world was emptied on the second.
 We’re basically out of places for Torn Pages to hide.
 The page sure as hell wasn’t going to be in Space Paranoids, so the odds said “Agrabah.”)

 Everyone wonders where Jafar could be, and Iago begs for forgiveness and reveals that Jafar was never here.
 Instead, it turns out that Jafar threatened Iago into leading the others away from the city so that he could attack Agrabah in their absence.
 Everyone’s furious at Iago, and their shouting startles Iago into an urn that just so happens to be booby trapped.
 This triggers a kill-switch on the ruins.
 Wait, there’s a kill-switch on the entire city?
 Forget Jafar, I want to know who built this funhouse!